-Their respective profile, background and credentials may be seen in pages 22 to 25 of the Corporation's SEC Form 17-A attached to and made an integral part of this Information Statement as Annex "D".
+Their respective profile, background and credentials may be seen in pages 19 to 22 of the Corporation's SEC Form 17-A attached to and made an integral part of this Information Statement as Annex "C".
 The respective profile, background and credentials of the officers being nominated for re-election during the annual stockholders' meeting on June 27, 2025 may be seen below.